MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - *Observation*: The effectiveness of auditing is robust across a wide spectrum of storage quality (i.e., document error rates) and short term variations in storage quality.

 - However, auditing strategies are not robust to associated failures that compromise multiple servers over short periods.
 Associated server failures -- whether due to disasters, economic downturns, clerical errors, or lack of independence of servers -- can remove more than one server from service between audit cycles.
 This reduces the number of active replications of the collection, leaving the collection more vulnerable to minor errors until it is repaired by auditing.

+## Pictures Needed

+Basic calibration and demonstrations of equivalence

+- straight Poisson: copies=1 losses y over sector half-lives x.
+- document size scales with sector half-life.  life 10 size 5 = life 100 size 50 = life 1000 size 500; or did i get that backwards?  do all these with copies=1 and no auditing.
+- annual audit with 5 copies reduces losses to negligible, maybe zero, over very large range of sector lifetimes.
+- quarterly or faster auditing not noticeably better than annual.
+- glitches equivalent to slightly shorter sector lifetime.
+- even minor shocks equivalent to very large glitches.
+- and more.

 ## Illustration